view7677/java-interview-questions/pages/Threads.md

 ####  47. Suppose you have thread and it is in synchronized method and now can thread enter other static synchronized method from that method?

-Answer.Yes, here when thread is in synchronized method it must be holding lock on object’s monitor and when it enters static synchronized method it will hold lock on class’s class object as well.
+Yes, here when thread is in synchronized method it must be holding lock on object’s monitor and when it enters static synchronized method it will hold lock on class’s class object as well.

 So, now thread holds 2 locks (it’s also called nested synchronization)-